What is Social Purpose Works (SPW)?

 The $2500 recruitment fee assumes you will create your own project description using the tools and templates provided on our site after you register.
 If you would prefer that we compose your project description for you, request our Match Plus service for an additional $300*.
 It’s an efficient process of interviewing you, gathering background information and crafting the description.
 Once drafted, you’ll provide editorial review so it reflects your expectations before it goes live.
 So, you have 2 options: do-it-yourself project description or hire us to do it for an additional $300. *Occasionally, limited match funds are available to cover this cost.

 What happens if the Pro Bono Professional doesn’t work out?

 We guarantee your satisfaction.
 Social Purpose Works will offer to initiate another search OR (if applicable) refund 75% of the search fee paid if either of the following conditions occur:

 You determine the candidate’s performance is unacceptable within the first 10 hours of their work on the project.

 Who is the contact for questions about this service?

-Cheryl Edmonds and Janis Jasinsky are the co-directors of this service.
-Click here to contact them.
-They’ll contact you promptly.
+Monica Wirtz is the director of this service.
+Click here to contact her.
+She'll respond to you promptly.